Holiday Cottage Owners Urged to Check Their Oil Tanks

-- If you are unable to repair the source of the leak and there is still oil in the tank contact your supplier to drain the remaining oil.
+- If you are unable to repair the source of the leak and there is still oil in the tank, contact your supplier to drain the remaining oil.

-- To get professional advice or report pollution incidents call the Environment Agency on 0800 807 060.
+- To report an oil spill or leak, contact the Environment Agency’s 24-hour emergency hotline on 0800807060.
 You can also download a guide to looking after an oil tank and preventing pollution from the Environment Agency here(PDF)

 - UKSpill is an accredited clean-up company (ukspill.org).